OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-061.md

 ## Psalm 61:2

-> From the end of the earth I call to You when my heart is faint;
+> From the farthest reaches, I call to You when my heart is weary;
-> Lead me to the rock that is higher than I.
+> Guide me to the rock that is higher than I.

 ## Psalm 61:3

-> For You have been a refuge for me,
+> For You have been my refuge,
-> A tower of strength against the enemy.
+> A strong tower against the adversary.

 ---

 ## Psalm 61:4

-> Let me dwell in Your tent forever;
+> May I reside in Your tent forever;
-> Let me take refuge in the shelter of Your wings.
+> Let me find safety in the shelter of Your wings.

 > Selah

 ## Psalm 61:5

-> For You have heard my vows, God;
+> For You have listened to my vows, God;
-> You have given me the inheritance of those who fear Your name.
+> You have granted me the heritage of those who revere Your name.

 ---

 ## Psalm 61:6

-> You will prolong the king’s life;
+> You will extend the king’s life;
-> His years will be like generations.
+> His years will span generations.

 ## Psalm 61:7

-> He will live forever before God;
+> He will abide before God forever;
-> Appoint mercy and truth, that they may watch over him.
+> Appoint mercy and truth, that they may guard him.

 ---

 ## Psalm 61:8

 > So I will sing praise to Your name forever,
-> So that I may pay my vows day by day.
+> So that I may fulfil my vows day by day.